Latte: Latent Diffusion Transformer for Video Generation: Introduction

-In this paper, we propose a novel latent diffusion transformer for video generation, namely \textbf{Latte}, which adopts a video Transformer as the backbone.
-Latte employs a pre-trained variational autoencoder to encode input videos into features in latent space, where tokens are extracted from encoded features.
-Then a series of Transformer blocks are applied to encode these tokens.
-Considering the inherent disparities between spatial and temporal information and a large number of tokens extracted from input videos, as shown in Fig. \ref{fig_architecture}, we design four efficient Transformer-based model variants from the perspective of decomposing the spatial and temporal dimensions of input videos.
+In this paper, we propose \textbf{Latte}, the novel latent diffusion Transformers for video generation, which adopts a video Transformer as the backbone.
+Latte employs a pre-trained variational autoencoder to encode input videos into features in the latent space, where tokens are extracted from encoded features.
+Thus, a series of transformer blocks is applied to encode these tokens.
+Considering the inherent disparities between spatial and temporal information and a large number of tokens extracted from input videos, as shown in Fig. \ref{fig_architecture}, we design four efficient Transformer-based model variants from the perspective of disentangling the spatial and temporal dimensions of input videos.
+We also give more insights about the impact of the degree of decoupling between the temporal and spatial modules within the different models, which are lacking in previous works~\cite{lu2023vdt,gupta2024photorealistic}.